-Public finance institutions must lead the way in supporting this objective, consistent with another Paris Agreement objective of "pursuing efforts to limit warming to 1.5°C, signaling to other finance providers a rapid shift away from additional investment in long-lived fossil fuel infrastructure, which risks locking us into a carbon-intensive energy future.
+Public finance institutions must lead the way in supporting this objective, consistent with another Paris Agreement objective of "pursuing efforts to limit warming to 1.5°C, signaling to other finance providers a rapid shift away from additional investment in long-lived fossil fuel infrastructure, which risks locking us into a carbonintensive energy future.
 A growing body of evidence suggests that expanded production and use of oil and gas is incompatible with meeting globally-agreed climate goals, while existing thermal coal assets must be rapidly wound down.

-In particular, we call on you to ensure that, as part of the energy sector strategy review and energy lending criteria review process, EBRD and EIB:
+In particular, we call on you to ensure that, as part of the energy sector strategy review, EBRD:

-- End financing for thermal coal mining and coal-fired power, and ensure financial intermediary lending does not go towards coal-based utilities or companies; - Clearly and explicitly commit to a rapid and complete shift away from oil and gas toward zero- or lowemission development, in line with long-term deep decarbonisation strategies that are consistent with the ambition to limit warming to below 1.5°C, as enshrined in the Paris Agreement.
+- Ends financing for thermal coal mining and coal-fired power, and ensure financial intermediary lending does not go towards coal-based utilities or companies; - Clearly and explicitly commits to a rapid and complete shift away from oil and gas, and toward zeroor low-emission development, in line with long-term deep decarbonisation strategies that are consistent with the ambition to limit warming to below 1.5°C, as enshrined in the Paris Agreement.

-By taking these important steps, EBRD and EIB can have an outsize impact on the global financial community by demonstrating the shift away from fossil fuel infrastructure.
+By taking these important steps, EBRD can have an outsize impact on the global financial community by demonstrating the shift away from fossil fuel infrastructure.
 The recent heat waves that have gripped much of Europe - made far more likely as a result of climate change - are a reminder of the urgency required in addressing the climate challenge.
-Please act to ensure that the EBRD and EIB are not undermining their efforts to support climate action by continuing to finance fossil fuels.
+Please act to ensure that the EBRD is not undermining efforts to support climate action by continuing to finance fossil fuels.